-This competency-based course is the second in a sequence of four designed for teacher training.
-It provides students with elementary project-based experiences in educational programs.
-Instruction includes an introduction and reviews of workplace safety policies and procedures, techniques on communication and critical thinking, and employability skills.
-Emphasis is placed on the principles and theories of human development and growth and their educational impact on elementary school age students.
-Research-based information on program goals, health and nutrition, curriculum planning, teaching, testing and assessment, classroom management, accommodating/mainstreaming special education students, parental involvement, and professional growth are highlighted coupled with field observations and experiences.
+This competency-based course is the third in a sequence of four designed for teacher training.
+It provides students with projectbased experiences in secondary educational programs.
+Instruction includes an introduction, reviews of workplace safety policies and procedures, techniques on communication and critical thinking, and employability skills.
+Emphasis is placed on the principles and theories of human development and growth and their educational impact on secondary school age students.
+Research-based information on program goals, health and nutrition, curriculum planning, teaching, testing and assessment, classroom management, accommodating/ mainstreaming special education students, parental involvement, and professional growth are highlighted coupled with field observations and experiences.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.